EESSI/docs/docs/governance/governance.md

 ### 2.7 Contributors

-Contributors are individuals that make a contribution by opening a pull request to one of the repositories in the EESSI Github organization.
+Contributors are individuals that make a contribution by opening a pull request to one of the repositories in the EESSI GitHub organization.

 Contributors that propose adding software to EESSI in their contributions are responsible for checking that the license of the software they want to add allows it's use in EESSI (e.g. allows redistribution).
 Contributors should also make an effort to ensure that their contributions don't add any malicious code.
 Finally, contributors should ensure that they adhere to the [Contribution Policy](../adding_software/contribution_policy.md).